 Now we consider the triangle $\triangle ABC$ formed by three consecutive vertices $A,B,C$ on the boundary of a polygon $P$.
 Our goal is to find an $O(1)$-step refolding of $P$ which moves the apex $B$ parallel to $AC$ (which preserves area).
 This will allow us to move $B$ so that the interior angle at $C$ becomes $180\degree$, eliminating a vertex from~$P$.
 By induction, this allows us to reduce any doubly covered polygon down to a doubly covered triangle, and then we can use a known 3-step refolding between doubly covered triangles \cite[Theorem~2]{Refolding_CGTA}.
 We accomplish the goal as follows:

 \begin{lemma} Let $P$ be a convex polygon with three consecutive vertices $A, B, C$ such that the projection of $B$ onto $AC$ is between $A$ and $C$.
-Then there is an $O(1)$-step refolding between the double covers of $P$ and $P'$, where $P'$ is the polygon obtained from $P$ by replacing $\triangle ABC$ by a rectangle with base $\seg{AC}$ with the same area. \end{lemma} \begin{proof} Refer to Figure~\ref{fig:acute}.
-Let $X$ be the midpoint of $\seg{AB}$, $Y$ be the midpoint of $\seg{BC}$, and $O$ be the projection of $B$ onto $XY$.
+Then there is an $O(1)$-step refolding between the double covers of $P$ and $P'$, where $P'$ is the polygon obtained from $P$ by replacing $\triangle ABC$ by a rectangle with base $AC$ with the same area. \end{lemma} \begin{proof} Refer to Figure~\ref{fig:acute}.
+Let $X$ be the midpoint of $AB$, $Y$ be the midpoint of $BC$, and $O$ be the projection of $B$ onto $XY$.
 Using Lemma~\ref{lem:rearrange}, we rotate $\triangle XBO$ by $180\degree$ about $X$, and similarly we rotate $\triangle YBO$ by $180\degree$ about $Y$.
 This forms the desired rectangle. \end{proof}

 \begin{lemma} Let $P$ be a convex polygon with three consecutive vertices $A, B, C$, and let $B_1$ be the projection of $B$ onto $AC$.
 Suppose that $C$ is between $A$ and $B_1$, and $|CB_1| \le 4|AC|$.
-Then there is an $O(1)$-step refolding between the double covers of $P$ and $P'$, where $P'$ is the polygon obtained from $P$ by replacing $\triangle ABC$ by a rectangle with base $\seg{AC}$ with the same area. \end{lemma} \begin{proof} Refer to Figure~\ref{fig:scalene}.
-Let $X$ be the midpoint of $\seg{AB}$ and $Y$ be the midpoint of $\seg{BC}$.
-For this proof we will adopt the convention that $p_1$ denotes the projection of $p$ onto $AC$ and $p_2$ denotes the projection of $p$ onto $XY$.
+Then there is an $O(1)$-step refolding between the double covers of $P$ and $P'$, where $P'$ is the polygon obtained from $P$ by replacing $\triangle ABC$ by a rectangle with base $AC$ with the same area. \end{lemma} \begin{proof} Refer to Figure~\ref{fig:scalene}, where all point labels remain fixed in the plane across all subfigures.
+Let $X$ be the midpoint of $AB$ and $Y$ be the midpoint of $BC$ (Figure~\ref{fig:scalene-1}).
+For this proof, we will adopt the convention that $p_1$ denotes the projection of point $p$ onto $AC$ and $p_2$ denotes the projection of $p$ onto $XY$.